hamza94max/Data-structures/README.md

 <br>
 • Arrays give us the ability to:
 - Store a (potentially large) collection of homogeneous data
-- Have direct access to any one element in the collection by its position
+- Have direct access to any one element in the collection by its position <br>

 **Syntax**